-Vertigo is a type of dizziness that can last for a short period of time (minutes) or can last for hours or even days.
+Vertigo is a type of dizziness that can last just for a short period of time (minutes) or that can last for hours or even days.
 People who have vertigo have a false feeling of their surroundings moving or spinning.
 This is usually accompanied by a feeling of sickness (nausea) and a loss of balance.
+The condition can also cause someone with the condition to be sick (vomit).
 Vertigo is a symptom and not a condition in itself.
 In most cases there is a medical condition that causes vertigo.
 However, sometimes the cause is unknown.

 Other conditions that can affect the inner ear and cause vertigo include Ménière's disease, motion sickness and toxicity of the ear caused by medicines.
 A common cause of vertigo in older people is benign paroxysmal positional vertigo.
 This causes intense dizziness (short episodes of vertigo) when you move your head in certain directions.
 It it thought to be caused by tiny fragments of debris in the inner ear.

 Less commonly, vertigo may be caused by conditions that make changes to certain parts of the brain - for example:

 - A growth in the brain (acoustic neuroma).

 - Drinking too much alcohol.